dotnet/runtime/docs/workflow/testing/libraries/testing.md

 # Testing Libraries

-## Pre-requisites
-Before tests can run the following steps must happen:
-1. Build a runtime (either Mono or coreclr)
-2. Build the libraries
-3. Testhost deployment: Binaries must be arranged into a directory layout that tools/tests expect
-4. Build the tests

-Using build.cmd/sh these steps can either be accomplished independently or the testing and all the pre-requisites can be automated in a single command.
-See the [Building instructions](../../building/libraries/README.md) for more options on how to build pieces independently.

-## All-in-one Examples
+## Full Build and Test Run

-These examples automate all pre-requisite steps and the test run in a single command from a clean enlistment.
+These example commands automate the test run and all pre-requisite build steps in a single command from a clean enlistment.

 - Build all pre-requisites (clr + libs) and tests and run them using CoreCLR:
 ```
 build.cmd/sh -subset clr+libs+libs.tests -test
 ```

-- Build all pre-requisites (mono + libs) and tests and run them using mono:
+- Build all pre-requisites (mono + libs) and tests and run them using Mono:
 ```
 build.cmd/sh -subset mono+libs+libs.tests -test
 ```